 This cornbread recipe works with one 5-inch cast iron skillet.
 For a large skillet, double the recipe.
 To save time on the day of serving, make the bacon jam in advance!

-- 1 yellow onion, halved and sliced thin
+- 1 medium yellow onion, halved and sliced thin

 - 1/2 cup brewed coffee